 Every time that SSN is used in SimplicityCollect, the original data associated with that debtor will show on the screen (by default).
 If the debtor information has changed or been added to (perhaps on a new spreadsheet you received from a Client), you can use the Debtor Updater tool to update the data pertaining to those specific debtors.

-It is required to have the Debtor SSN, Account Number, or the Client Claim Number of the accounts you will be updating to use this tool.
+It is required to have the Debtor SSN, Account Number, Internal ID, or the Client Claim Number of the accounts you will be updating to use this tool.
 Otherwise, you are only left with the option of updating the accounts manually.

 NOTE: Deleting an account import and re-importing those accounts will NOT override the information that is already associated with the debtor in the system.
 You will need to use this tool to modify the information.